Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Then comes the First Amendment:

-> "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof?"[^4]
+> “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof…”[^4]

 Notice the balance.